 3321 Biochemistry I

 4 credits

-An in-depth study of the structure and function of biological macromolecules, including techniques used for their isolation and characterization.
-This course provides an exploration of enzyme kinetics, mechanisms, and regulation and an investigation of major catabolic pathways including principles of bioenergetics and membrane function.
-The laboratory includes aspects of protein purification, enzyme kinetics, electrophoresis and blotting techniques, metabolic studies, and an introduction to the computerized molecular modeling of macromolecules.
+An in-depth study of the structure and function of biological macromolecules (nucleic acids, proteins, carbohydrates, and lipids), including techniques used for their isolation and characterization.
+This course provides an exploration of cell function on a molecular level with an emphasis on the relationship between errors at the molecular level and the correlation to human disease.
+Topics include protein synthesis/folding/misfolding enzyme kinetics, and glucose metabolism.
+The laboratory is research-based and will primarily explore the relationship between protein misfolding and human disease.
+Techniques include aspects of protein purification, electrophoresis, spectroscopic characterization, and an introduction to the computerized molecular modeling of macromolecules.
 Course includes laboratory.

-Prerequisites: Chemistry 2218; Biology 1111.
-1112, and Chemistry 2201 are strongly recommended.
+Prerequisites: Chemistry 2218; Biology 1111 and 1112, Chemistry 2201 are strongly recommended.

 3322 Biochemistry II

 4 credits

-The study of metabolism, including major anabolic pathways.
-This is then followed by advanced topics in biochemistry, including the history of biochemistry and various aspects of receptor function.
-Membrane receptor structure, the analysis of receptor-ligand interactions, and the enzymology of signal transduction are included.
-Emphasis will be placed on use of the original scientific literature.
-Includes two-hour laboratory on the use of computer technology in bioinformatics.
-Prerequisite: Chemistry 3321.
+This course highlights the applications of inorganic, organic, and physical chemistry to biochemistry.
+Inorganic chemistry is presented in the context of protein mineralization and bone deposition, organic chemistry is related to metabolic processes, and physical chemistry to the thermodynamics of protein folding; the relationship between these processes and human diseases/rational drug design is highlighted.
+Emphasis will be placed on the use of original scientific literature.
+Includes a

+research-based, two-hour laboratory on the use of computer technology in bioinformatics.
+Prerequisite: Chemistry 3321; Chemistry 2210 or 3308 is strongly recommended.

-3326 Advanced Organic Chemistry
+3326 Advanced Organic Chemistry 4 credits

-4 credits

 A study of physical organic chemistry (kinetics and linear free-energy relationships) and topics selected from 13C and multidimensional NMR, molecular rearrangements, photochemistry, and heterocyclic compounds, with emphasis on the content and use of current literature.
 Molecular modeling will be used to answer chemical questions.

-Prerequisites: Chemistry 2201, 2218.
+Prerequisites: Chemistry 2201 and 2218.

-Offered in 2001-2002 and alternate years.
+Offered in 2003-2004 and alternate years.

 4406 Advanced Analytical Chemistry

 4 credits

 Theory and practice in obtaining chemical data with instruments, with emphasis on the quantitative aspects.
 Studies include electrochemical techniques such as polarography, stripping analysis, ampereometry, advanced chromatographic techniques, NMR, Mass Spectrometry, X-ray, Laser usage, and laboratory computer applications.
 Course includes laboratory.
+Prerequisites: Chemistry 2219 and 3307;

-Prerequisites: Chemistry 2219, 3307.
-Pre- or co-requisite, Chemistry 3308.

-Offered 2002-2003 and alternate years.
+Prerequisites: Chemistry 2219 and 3307; Chemistry 3308 (pre- or co-requisite).
+Offered 2003-2004 and alternate years.

 4415 Inorganic Chemistry

 4 credits

 A survey of topics which comprise the broad area of inorganic chemistry.
 The topics studied will include atomic and molecular structure, solid state behavior, elements of symmetry, acid-base theory, non-aqueous solvents, and structures and properties of transition metal and organometallic compounds.

 Course includes laboratory.

-Prerequisites: Chemistry 2218, 3307.
+Prerequisites: Chemistry 2218 and 3307.

-Offered in 2002-2003 and alternate years.
+Offered in 2004-2005 and alternate years.

 4492 Chemistry Seminar

 1 credit

 Presentation of laboratory or literature findings on current topics of chemical interest by students, faculty, and visiting lecturers.
-This course is the Capstone Experience in chemistry and is required of all senior chemistry majors and exercise chemistry dual majors.
+This course is the Capstone Experience in Chemistry and is required of all senior Chemistry majors and Exercise Chemistry dual majors.
 Juniors and non-majors may be admitted by permission of the department.
 Prerequisite: Chemistry 2201.

 4494 Biochemistry Seminar

 1 credit

 Presentation of laboratory or literature findings on current topics of biochemical interest to students, faculty, and visiting lecturers.
-This course is the Capstone Experience in biochemistry and is required of all senior biochemistry majors.
+This course is the Capstone Experience in Biochemistry and is required of all senior Biochemistry majors.
 Juniors and non-majors may be admitted by permission of the Biology and Chemistry Departments.

-Prerequisites: Chemistry 3321, Biology 2203, Biology 3310.
+Prerequisites: Chemistry 3321, Biology 2203 and 3310.

 Cross-listed with Biology 4494.